weishengwu/eShopOnContainers---msft/Azure-DevOps-pipelines.md

-This page contains a brief setup description for CI/CD pipelines in Azure DevOps
+This page contains a brief setup description for CI/CD pipelines in Azure DevOps. `main` branch uses that.

 > **CONTENT**